Detachment Focus: Soulforged Warpack (Updated January 13, 2025)

 Playing This Detachment

 This Detachment is going to be all about Daemon Engines.
 Hell, you may even play Vashtorr, though I don’t think he’s required for it at all.
 He’s certainly better this time around, but nothing about his abilities really keys into what this Detachment is doing.
 Yeah, there are times where +1 to the strength of one of your Daemon Vehicles will matter, but those are going to be pretty rare given the actual strength values of most Daemon Vehicle weapons.
-You’re going to take quite a few mortal wounds in this army from failed tests, and so I think it’s going to be pretty common to run a couple of Warpsmiths in Soulforged Warpack lists.
+You’re going to take quite a few mortal wounds in this army from failed tests, and so you’re going to want to run a couple of Warpsmiths in Soulforged Warpack lists.
 Not only do they improve your BS, but they can heal your units and gain LONE OPERATIVE while within 3″ of them, and you’ll want at least one for the Tempting Addendum.
 If there’s a downside here, it’s that this Detachment lacks a way to re-roll wounds, making it harder to just fish for Devastating Wounds with something like a Forgefiend.
 That said, there’s enough power elsewhere to make up for it and you can easily punch up at bigger targets using the +1 to wound.

 Perhaps the biggest challenge to the Soulforged Warpack is the Pariah Nexus missions pack.
 Before the pack’s release it looked like Soulforged Warpack lists were going to be tearing it up but the new missions put a much bigger premium on performing actions and having BATTLELINE units, so while Bring It Down isn’t the problem it used to be, you’re also generally disincentivized from taking vehicle-only armies more than you used to be.
 Sure, opponents are only picking up 2-3 points per vehicle but you still have to score yourself.

 If you were to tell me that the strength of this army is tied directly to the points cost of Forgefiends well, I’d be hard pressed to refute that.
 As good as Maulerfiends can be, Forgefiends are the real backbone of this detachment.
+With all that said, don’t sleep on the non-Daemon vehicles – Chaos Vindicators and Predator Destructors are still very good, and the latter are so cheap it makes sense to include them regardless of the lack of synergy.

-Conar's List - Click to Expand
+Nicholas' List - Click to Expand

 Chaos Space Marines